 This is usually not the family life we envision when we first learn that a child will be born.
 What we may not realize in the moment is that we’re teaching our children destructive coping mechanisms.

 Children and Substance Abuse: Addiction Affects Each Family Member Differently

 It is common for the spouse of an addict to become the enabler in the family.
 They pick up the slack and try to maintain a healthy household the best they can while making efforts to avoid “setting off” the addict.
 This leaves the children to generally fend for themselves.

-It’s easy for parents to miss that their children may feel blame anger, stress, of even shame for the actions the addicted person or denial.
+It’s easy for parents to miss that their children may feel blame, anger, stress, or even shame for the actions of the addicted person or denial.
 Being immersed in these unhealthy patterns for a long period of time will take its toll on the psyche of everyone involved differently.
 Growing and learning in this environment often creates an adult that struggles with normal adult functioning.

 These struggles may keep them from opportunities they have to improve and enjoy normal moments in adulthood that many of us treasure.
 Fear of failure or rejection is a common theme along with a plethora of other challenges that create broad adversity in adulthood.

 How Drugs and Alcohol are a Coping Mechanism for Stress & Conflict